 Since 24 February 2016 he has been Deputy CEO in charge of OTP Bank's IT Division.
 He has been Chairman of the Supervisory Board of Monicomp Zrt. since 1 April 2016.
-As of 31 December 2020 he held 31,055 ordinary OTP shares.

 György Kiss-Haypál Deputy CEO Credit Approval and Risk Management Division